A biotechnologist works with organic material and utilizes it for a variety of commercial, medical, and agricultural applications.

 Interestingly, 3% work in the wholesale trade.
 This would typically be in roles checking quality control of products such as raw material for biofuel, biofuel itself, eco-plastics and any other mass-produced material used in trade sales (not retail).
 Also in this sector, their expert specialist knowledge means they can work in sales.

 Finally, 3% work in management scientific and technical consulting services.
-These third-party organizations work on a contract basis to supply any specialist service any organization may wish to outsource.
+These third-party organizations work on a contract basis to supply any specialist service any organization may wish to outsource.<!- mfunc search_btn -> <!- /mfunc search_btn ->

 What Is the Average Biotechnologist Salary?

-According to BLS data from May 2017, the average salary for all biochemists and biophysicists was $82,180.
-The lowest 10% pay grade claimed a salary of around $45,000 while the highest 10% of earners enjoyed a salary around $158,410.
-The BLS report suggested the highest pay rates were available to those who work in wholesale trade, typically in specialist sales work, encouraging research facilities, retailers, hospitals and so on buying new biotech products.
-The average was $111,700.
-The second highest salary payer was management, scientific and technical consulting at $100,800.
-R&D in physical and life sciences were third and still over the average at $88,120.
-The fourth was the pharmaceutical industry at $80.060.
-The fifth was the education sector with an average pay of $53,600.
+According to BLS data from May 2020, the median salary for all biochemists and biophysicists was $94,270.
+The lowest 10% pay grade claimed a salary of around $52,640 while the highest 10% of earners enjoyed a salary around $169,860.
+The BLS report suggested the highest pay rates were available to those who work in wholesale trade, with the median salary for these pros at $115,260.
+The second highest salary payer was management, scientific and technical consulting at $94,100.*

 Biotechnology Jobs & Job Description